zoythum/RISC-V-Parser/README.md

 Secondly, it validates the read code following the [GNU Assembler](https://sourceware.org/binutils/docs-2.32/as/) input files specification.
 Lastly, the encapsulation of the normalized assembler file's lines takes place, using an internal data exchange structure.
 ### String tokenizer/dispatcher (`string_tokenizer()`)
-Following the generation of the clean code lines, the string tokenizer divides these into space separated tokens, recognizes the characterizing (first) token as one of the predefined roles (instruction, directive or instruction) and encapsulates the related tokens on the same line in a suiting data structure, tailored to the specific role.
-This structure is then passed on to the decoder battery that follows.
+Following the generation of the clean code lines, the string tokenizer divides these into space separated tokens, recognizes the characterizing (first) token as one of the predefined roles (instruction, directive or label) and encapsulates the related tokens on the same line in a suiting data structure, tailored to the specific role.
+This structure is then passed on to the decoding battery that follows.
-### Label/symbol decoder (`symbol_decoder()`)
-Upon receiving the token collection from the preceding stage, this decoder assigns a value to a symbol and adds the association to the parser's global symbol table.
 ### Directive encapsulator (`directive_decoder()`)
 The directive encapsulator has relatively little work to do, since we are interested only on a subset of assembler directives, namely the ones that alter the data and instruction flows.
 Its job is to encapsulate most of the directives in a `DIRECTIVE <--> ARGUMENT(S)` separating structure, so that data/instruction mangling programs using this parser can easily act on the argument's values.